Joanna Shields, Baroness Shields: Career history

-Shields then became a managing director for Google Europe, Middle East and Africa where she was responsible for developing the company's advertising syndication business, AdSense, and for the acquisition of content and partnerships for such products such as Google Mail, Video (before the YouTube acquisition), Maps, Local, News and Books.
+In 1989 Shields joined Electronics for Imaging (Efi) as a product manager and later was appointed as Vice President of Production Systems.
+She left in 1997 to become CEO at Veon, which she later sold to Phillips.
+Shields then moved to London to run RealNetworks EMEA.
+Subsequently, she was appointed as the director of EMEA Syndication & Partnerships for Google.

 In late 2006 Shields was approached by Benchmark Capital to step in as CEO of the social networking startup Bebo.
 At Bebo, Shields introduced Open Media, opening Bebo's platform for media companies to reach its 50M user base and enabling media owners to monetise their content, and Bebo Originals, a series of original online shows.
-The first Bebo Original KateModern was viewed 85M times, was nominated for two BAFTA awards and won the Broadcasting Press Guild Innovation Award for Outstanding Development in Broadcasting.
+The first Bebo Original KateModern was nominated for two BAFTA awards.
+She founded an organization called WeProtect in 2014, focused on preventing child sexual exploitation online.

 After engineering Bebo's acquisition for $850m by Aol in May 2008, Shields briefly relocated to New York City to head Aol's newly created People Networks, overseeing the company's social and communications assets including AIM, Aol Instant Messenger and ICQ.
 Bebo's development continued under Shields with the release of Timeline in 2009, the first social network to organise and represent life events in a linear way.
 Timeline eventually became standard on social networks when Facebook released the feature in 2012.

 In 2009 Shields was recruited by former Google colleague Sheryl Sandberg to run Facebook in Europe, Middle East & Africa as VP & managing director.
-In her role she built EMEA into the company's largest region, focusing on making Facebook the world's most valuable marketing, communications and customer services platform for brands and leveraging Facebook's Open Graph as a growth engine for some of Europe's hottest startups and established businesses.
-She also presided over the growth of international presence to over one billion users.

 In May 2018, Shields was announced as the Group CEO of BenevolentAI, a London-based medical startup.

-Industry recognition

-Shields was ranked No. 1 on the Wired 100 in 2011 and No. 6 in the MediaGuardian 100 in 2012.
-In February 2013 she was named to the list of the 100 most powerful women in the United Kingdom by BBC Radio 4's Woman's Hour.
-In July 2013 Computer Weekly named Shields the Most Influential Woman in UK IT.
-In July 2013 she received the British Interactive Media Association's Lifetime Achievement Award.
+She stepped down from that role in September 2023.